 Dug Too Deep: Their first goal, owing to their name?
 Do what Dwarves to best and dig deeply and greedily.
 Coincidentally, there's an item that lets you teleport to something called "The Deep Dark", which Simon excitedly begins working towards.

-Godzilla Threshold: Upon Duncan's near-suffocation, Lewis runs to his office to sort out the problem.
+Godzilla Threshold: Upon Duncan's near-suffocation in the game, Lewis runs to his office to sort out the problem.
 It works, barely.

 I Don't Like the Sound of That Place: Subverted.
 Upon discovery of something called "The Deep Dark", Simon is eager to get there, since he reckons there will be dwarves there.
-There aren't, and he soon becomes terrified.
+Double subverted when it turns out there aren't, and he soon becomes terrified.